How To Grow Forget-Me-Nots For Unforgettable Blooms In Your Spring Garden

 Gardening tips, videos, info and more delivered right to your inbox!

-If you're looking for a safe alternative in the myosotis genus, try the Alpine forget-me-not (Myosotis alpestris).
-This plant has similar delicate blue flowers to its invasive cousin, but it is native to western North America, and is actually the state flower of Alaska.
+Instead of trying to control forget-me-not plants that have become invasive, plant a safe alternative in the Myosotis genus.
+The Alpine forget-me-not (Myosotis alpestris) has delicate blue flowers similar to its invasive cousin, but it is native to western North America.
+In fact, it is the state flower of Alaska.

 Forget-Me-Not Care